Atattia/cron_scheduler/README.md

 ## Getting Started

-1. **Define Job Classes:**
+1. **Define Job Class:**
-   - Define job classes in the `Jobs.java` file.
-Each job class must implement the `Runnable` interface.
+   - Define a class for the job in the `Jobs.java` file.
+Each job must implement `Runnable` interface.

 2. **Configure Jobs:**
-   - Edit the `config.txt` file to specify the following details of each job's execution.
+   - Edit the `config.txt` file to specify the details of the job's execution.
    - Each line represents one job:
    ```<jobClassName> <jobId>, <intervalInMinutes>, <Frequency>```

    -Example: